stephaniehobson/stephaniehobson.ca/content/posts/google-tag-manager-intro/index.md

 ## Summary

-So we create tags to do things, rules to govern when we do the things in the tags, and variables to save ourselves time when creating tags and rules.
+So we create tags to do things, triggers to govern when we do the things in the tags, and variables to save ourselves time when creating tags and triggers.